Kong/kong-apisecops-redhat/README.md

 The sample application is deployed in `disputes-dev` namespace.
 It is a very small JBoss EAP application server.

 ## Getting Started

+### Prequisites

+1. **Openshift Cluster** - This demo will step through the rosa cli command to create a ROSA cluster but any OpenShift cluster will suffice.
+This demo has been tested on OCP 4.11.

+2. **Ansible Core >= 2.13** - The playbooks have been tested on 2.13.5 and python version 3.10.8.
+More information can be found at [Installing Ansible][Ansible_Install_Distros].

+3. **Kong Konnect Plus Account** - The demo requires an *Konnect Plus* grade account because 2 runtime groups and several enterprise grade plugins are used.
+For more information please review the [Kong Konnect Pricing Plan][Konnect_Pricing].

+4. **Insomnia** - To download check out [Insomnia Download][Insomnia_Install].

+5. **oc cli** - The binary download can be found in the openshift console, in the `?` tab on the top right.

+6. **Helm 3 cli** - Follow the helm documentation to install the binary [Helm Install][Helm_Install]

 ### Download Git Repo